Credit: xb100 via Freepik

 What Is Voluntary Surrender?

-Voluntary surrender of a car is when you voluntarily give your vehicle back to the lender when you file for insolvency proceedings.
+The voluntary surrender of a car is when you voluntarily give your vehicle back to the lender when you file for insolvency proceedings.
 Car loans are secured debts, so the lender can repossess your vehicle if you stop making payments.
 Secured loans can’t be included in a consumer proposal or bankruptcy in Ontario.
 Voluntary surrender turns the remainder of your secured debt into unsecured debt.

 When you return the vehicle to the lender or dealership, they sell the vehicle and send you a “statement of realization.”
 Whatever funds they recoup through that sale are deducted from your car loan, minus penalties, fees, and the cost of repossessing the vehicle.

 The remainder becomes unsecured debt.
-You still have to pay it, and the lender can send your debt to a collection agency or pursue a judgement to garnish your wages.
+You still have to pay it, and the lender can send your debt to a collection agency or pursue a judgment to garnish your wages.
 But you now have more options available to you.